alejandra-rojas/LAC/README.md

-# The planet is your canvas - 1st stage website.
+# The planet is your canvas - 1st stage static website

 Informative and responsive website which served as a promotional platform for the contest 'The planet is your canvas 2002-2003' organized by the UN Environment program in LATAM.